supermarsx/sora-json-prompt-crafter/readme.md

 ![Issues](https://img.shields.io/github/issues/supermarsx/sora-json-prompt-crafter?style=for-the-badge)

 Sora JSON Prompt Crafter is a web interface for building configuration files for Sora's generative models.
 Adjust sliders and dropdowns to fine‑tune parameters like style preset, aspect ratio, video duration and more.
 The app generates a JSON snippet you can copy and use directly with Sora.
 The app has a privacy-first approach where everything is kept on your browser, no prompt data is shared or tracked.
+Dark mode is used as default for those of us that go "my eyes!" when there's bright white lights.

 [![Go to Lovable](https://img.shields.io/badge/Demo-at%20%F0%9F%92%96%20Lovable-white?style=for-the-badge&logo=lovable)](https://sora-json-prompt-crafter.lovable.app)